ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 You can download the latest Grails version from the Grails page.

-If Grails is not on your local and you need some help with installation, follow these tutorials.
+If Grails is not on your local follow these tutorials.

 ## Mac OS X